igor10001/Ballz-Merge-GamePrototype/README.md

 If you have the time and skills, your contributions are welcome ( i'm too busy now )!
 There are several areas where the game could be improved:

-- **Gameplay Mechanics:** Fine-tuning the existing mechanics to ensure smooth and engaging gameplay.
-- Finish the mechanics of predicting the trajectory
+- **Gameplay Mechanics:**  Finish the mechanics of predicting the trajectory

 - **UI/UX Design:** Enhancing the user interface and user experience.